Rank abundance curve

 A rank abundance curve or Whittaker plot is a chart used by ecologists to display relative species abundance, a component of biodiversity.
 It can also be used to visualize species richness and species evenness.
-It overcomes the shortcomings of biodiversity indices that cannot display the relative role different variables played in their calculation.
+It overcomes the shortcomings of biodiversity indices that cannot display the relative role different variables play in their calculation.

 The curve is a 2D chart with relative abundance on the Y-axis and the abundance rank on the X-axis.